klovric/scdrm/README.md

 -----------------------------------------
 By default it will check for few most common man made disaster scenarios, like stopped network/SSH, missing default route, bad permissions, etc. When found it will revert to defaults, i.e. restart network/SSH or restore previously known default route.

-When set with 'dryrun=0' it will actively protect /etc, /usr/lib/systemd/ and /usr/lib64/security, by using local Git instance for every directory.
+When set with 'dryrun=0' it will actively protect (/etc, /usr/lib/systemd/, /usr/lib64/security) by using local Git instance for every directory.
 Git will revert any unauthorized change.

 It will record terminal user session for debugging/accounting purposes.